zhullyb/monyhar/monyhar/docs/security/security-labels.md

     security bugs that aren't sensitive otherwise.
-  * **Restrict-View-SecurityNotify**: Restricts access to members of *security-notify@monyhar.org*, which includes external parties who ship Chromium-based products and who need to know about available bug fixes.
+  * **Restrict-View-SecurityNotify**: Restricts access to members of *security-notify@monyhar.org*, which includes external parties who ship Monyhar-based products and who need to know about available bug fixes.
     *security@monyhar.org* is a member of that group so the former is a superset of the latter. **Restrict-View-SecurityNotify** is not suitable for sensitive bugs.